WMMN

-WMMN (920 AM) is a sports formatted broadcast radio station licensed to Fairmont, West Virginia, serving North-Central West Virginia.
+WMMN (920 AM) is a conservative talk formatted broadcast radio station licensed to Fairmont, West Virginia, serving North-Central West Virginia.
 WMMN is owned and operated by Laurel Highland Total Communications, Inc., through licensee LHTC Media of West Virginia, Inc.

 History

-On November 1, 1935, WMMN joined the CBS radio network.
-At that time the station was licensed to A.M.
+On November 1, 1935, WMMN joined the CBS Radio Network.
+At that time, the station was licensed to A.M.
 Rowe Inc., with George B. Storer the chief stockholder.
-It operated on 890 kHz with power of 500 W (daytime) and 250 W (night).
+It operated on 890 kHz with power of 500 watts daytime and 250 watts at night.

+On February 5, 2024, WMMN changed its format from sports to conservative talk, branded as "The Torch".